As an Amazon Associate, I earn from qualifying purchases.

 for the middle of your journey- ponytails

-These types of pieces work best for those who have at least 4-6 inches of natural gray outgrowth (if you were to pull your hair back, you would see mostly gray).
+These types of pieces work best for those who have at least 4-6 inches of natural gray outgrowth (if you were to pull your hair back, you would mostly see your natural color and little to none of your previous color).
 Any remaining hair with artificial color around where it is gathered can be hidden by the fluffed out strands/curls of the ponytail or by the ponytail itself.
 These are very simple to use, just style your hair into a ponytail or bun, then clip on!

 PRO TIPS: